Connection lines allow you to link objects on the board. This is helpful for building diagrams and flowcharts.

 Drawing a straight line and a standalone line

 If you want to create a specific path for the line, you can do so by working with the blue and white bullet points on the line.
-To remove extra bends and turns, simply double-click the white bullet points (use double tap on tablet).
+To remove extra bends and turns and reset a line, simply double-click the white bullet points (use double tap on tablet).

 Changing a connection line